pxwise/universal-passthrough/README.md

 ###Use cases:

-**ads** - if an ad bootstraps into server rendered DOM before bootstrap, the ad markup can be passed intot the same position as the client app.
+**ads** - if an ad bootstraps into server rendered DOM before bootstrap, the ad markup can be passed into the same position as the client app.

 **edge compute transformed markup** - DOM that has been processed after server render can be preserved in its transformed state and passed into client app.

-**static content** - selectively reduce CPU and RAM use in browser for components that have already been processed server side by passing the server rendered DOM through as is.
+**static content** - selectively reduce CPU and RAM in browser for components that have already been processed server side by passing the server rendered DOM through as-is.

 ###How to use: